manoj8260/Assignment-DRF/README.md

 # Test authentication
 python manage.py test apps.authentication

-# Test recipes
+# Test recipes and ratings
 python manage.py test apps.recipes

-# Test ratings
-python manage.py test apps.ratings
 ```

 ### Manual API Testing

 Use tools like Postman, Insomnia, or curl to test endpoints.
-Import the API documentation or create requests manually using the examples above.

-## 🔧 Development Features

-### Admin Interface

-Access the Django admin at `http://127.0.0.1:8000/admin/` to:
-- Manage users
-- View and edit recipes
-- Monitor ratings
-- Access system logs

-### API Documentation

-Visit `http://127.0.0.1:8000/api/` for the DRF browsable API interface.

-## 🚀 Common Use Cases

-### For Recipe Creators:
-1. Register and login to get JWT tokens
-2. Create recipes with detailed instructions
-3. Edit and update your own recipes
-4. Delete recipes you no longer want

-### For Recipe Browsers:
-1. Browse all available recipes without authentication
-2. Search for specific recipes
-3. View detailed recipe information
-4. Register to rate and comment on recipes

-### For Recipe Raters:
-1. Login with JWT tokens
-2. Rate recipes from 1-5 stars
-3. Add comments to your ratings
-4. Update or delete your own ratings

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+Test different user types:

+1. **As a Seller:**
+   - Register with `user_type: "seller"`
+   - Create, update, delete recipes
+   - Cannot rate recipes (if restricted)

+2. **As a Customer:**
+   - Register with `user_type: "customer"`
+   - Rate recipes (1-5 stars)
+   - Cannot create recipes

+## 🔧 Key Features Explained

+### Pagination
+- All list endpoints return paginated results
+- Includes `count`, `next`, `previous`, and `results`
+- Customizable page size via query parameters

+### User Type Permissions
+- **Sellers** can only create recipes (enforced by model constraint)
+- **Customers** can rate any recipe
+- Users can only modify their own content

+### Image Handling
+- Recipe images are optional
+- Uploaded to `media/recipes/` folder
+- Use multipart/form-data for file uploads

+### Unique Rating Constraint
+- One rating per user per recipe
+- Prevents duplicate ratings
+- Updates existing rating if user rates again

+## 🚀 Common Workflows

+### For Sellers:
+1. Register with `user_type: "seller"`
+2. Login to get JWT tokens
+3. Create recipes with descriptions and images
+4. Update your own recipes
+5. View ratings on your recipes

+### For Customers:
+1. Register with `user_type: "customer"`
+2. Browse recipes (no auth needed)
+3. Login to rate recipes
+4. Give 1-5 star ratings
+5. Update your own ratings

+### For Everyone:
+1. Browse paginated recipe lists
+2. View individual recipe details
+3. See all ratings for any recipe

 ## 👨‍💻 Author